Association in Scotland to Research into Astronautics: Waverider

-The Waverider re-entry vehicle, based on the Blue Streak missile, was devised by Professor Terence Nonweiler of Queen's University Belfast, and was intended to be the manned spacecraft in the British space programme.
+The Waverider re-entry vehicle, based on the Blue Streak missile, was devised by Professor Terence Nonweiler of Queen's University Belfast, and was intended to be the crewed spacecraft in the British space programme.
 The programme was cancelled by the Macmillan government, but the work on Waverider continued at the Royal Aircraft Establishment, Farnborough — mainly to establish Waverider's potential as a Mach 6 airliner.
 During this period (1960–1965) at least one Waverider was tested at the Woomera Test Range.
 There were rumours that free-flight tests were also conducted at this time.
 Tests of X and Y-winged projectiles (in effect, three or four Waveriders mounted back-to-back) related to the Waverider were performed at NASA's Ames Research Center.

 Professor Nonweiler became a member of ASTRA just after he became Professor of Aerodynamics and Fluid Mechanics at Glasgow University, and retained his membership after ASTRA's independence.
 He moved to New Zealand in July 1975 to become a professor of Applied Mathematics at the University of Wellington.
 At the ASTRA AGM in 1974, Professor Nonweiler was nominated for Honorary Membership by Ian Downie, which he accepted from New Zealand.

 When Duncan Lunan spoke about 'Man and the Planets' at the 'View from Earth' symposium in California in 1984, it attracted the attention of the Jet Propulsion Laboratory, located in Pasadena, California.
 Dr. Jim Randolph attended the first ever rocket launch (to free flight) of a Waverider at Brisbane Glen outside Largs, in September 1985, shortly after ASTRA member Gordon Ross solved the problem of subsonic flight stability.

 In May 1988, Professor Nonweiler came to Glasgow for a two-day conference with Jim Randolph.
-By that time Waverider was a serious contender to be the carrier vehicle for the NASA/JPL Parker Solar Probe mission to send an unmanned vehicle to within four solar radii (2.782 million kilometers) of the surface of the Sun.
+By that time Waverider was a serious contender to be the carrier vehicle for the NASA/JPL Parker Solar Probe mission to send an uncrewed vehicle to within four solar radii (2.782 million kilometers) of the surface of the Sun.
 In theory, the mission could be accomplished by a Jupiter slingshot, but the radiation hazards and the very long flight time made such a method impractical.
 Aerogravity manoeuvres in the atmospheres of the inner planets could put the probe into a trajectory providing solar encounters every two to three months, but would require a carrier with a very high lift-to-drag ratio at high Mach numbers — for which Waverider seemed the best candidate, as Jim Randolph confirmed on his third visit to Scotland in April 1990.

 In 1989, Gordon Ross completed a radio-controlled flying model (another first for ASTRA), test-flown by Richard Newlands until it was damaged in a hard landing.
 It was rebuilt as an exhibition model, and it and the other surviving models from the 1980s are now in the care of Glasgow's Museum of Transport.